 - Have been accepted as having another special reason why you need to live in the Tandridge district.

 For the financial solvency test to be met, you must demonstrate you have the financial ability to purchase land, for example evidence of savings or a mortgage in principle.
-The Council have set a threshold for applicants to demonstrate they have sufficient funds of at least £150,000 to purchase a plot of land.
-Evidence of this funding must be submitted to the Council and will be reviewed for eligibility to be put on Part 1 of the register.
+We have set a threshold for applicants to demonstrate they have funds of at least £150,000 to buy a plot of land.
+Evidence of this funding must be submitted to us and will be reviewed for eligibility to be put on Part 1 of the register.

 How can I register?